springernature/frontend-playbook/practices/graded-browser-support.md

 We follow the principles of [Progressive Enhancement](progressive-enhancement.md) and implement it at the broadest level using using a variant of [Yahoo's Graded Browser support](https://github.com/yui/yui3/wiki/Graded-Browser-Support) (a concept originally conceived by [Nate Koechley](https://web.archive.org/web/20060304042737/http://developer.yahoo.net/yui/articles/gbs/gbs.html).

-Graded Browser Support works by classifying all versions of all browsers into one of two different grades:
+Our approach to browser support works by classifying all versions of all browsers into one of two grades:

 * **"Core"** is our universal support grade.
 We serve all browsers at this grade server-side rendered semantic HTML and minimal CSS.
 Essential user journey's must be accessible at this grade.
 * **"Advanced"** is our support grade for modern and/or [evergreen browsers](https://www.techopedia.com/definition/31094/evergreen-browser).
 As well as the Core HTML and CSS, we serve these browsers JavaScript and more advanced CSS, giving them a more interactive and visually pleasing product experience.
 Bugs at this level are addressed with high priority.

 ## Rationale

-We have three reasons for this:
+We have two core reasons for this:

 * We wish to support all users.
 No matter their device, browser, or network condition, the user should find a working and robust product.
 * We wish to keep support costs low.
-Given the previous statement, we do not want to spend time [making advanced CSS and JavaScript work in older browsers](https://en.wikipedia.org/wiki/Pareto_principle#In_software).
+Given the previous statement, we do not want to spend significant time [making advanced CSS and JavaScript work in older browsers](https://en.wikipedia.org/wiki/Pareto_principle#In_software).

-## Graded browser support list
+## Browser support list

 This is the current list of browser versions and their corresponding grades: